 Sequential use of Perjeta (in combination with trastuzumab and a taxane) has been evaluated following the epirubicin or doxorubicin component of many anthracycline-based regimens in the APHINITY and BERENICE studies.
 However, only limited safety data are available on concurrent use of Perjeta and an anthracycline.
 In the TRYPHAENA study, Perjeta was given concurrently with epirubicin, as part of the FEC (5-fluorouracil, epirubicin, cyclophosphamide) regimen (see sections 4.8 and 5.1).
 Only chemotherapy-naive patients were treated and they received low cumulative doses of epirubicin (up to 300 mg/m2).
 In this study, cardiac safety was similar to that observed in patients given the same regimen but with Perjeta administered sequentially (following FEC chemotherapy).

-Infusion reactions
+Infusion-related reactions (IRRs)

-Perjeta has been associated with infusion reactions, including events with a fatal outcome (see section 4.8).
+Perjeta has been associated with infusion-related reactions, including events with a fatal outcome (see section 4.8).
 Close observation of the patient during and for 60 minutes after the first infusion and during and for 30-60 minutes after subsequent infusions of Perjeta is recommended.
-If a significant infusion reaction occurs, the infusion should be slowed down or interrupted and appropriate medical therapies should be administered.
+If a significant infusion-related reaction occurs, the infusion should be slowed down or interrupted and appropriate medical therapies should be administered.
 Patients should be evaluated and carefully monitored until complete resolution of signs and symptoms.
-Permanent discontinuation should be considered in patients with severe infusion reactions.
+Permanent discontinuation should be considered in patients with severe infusion-related reactions.
 This clinical assessment should be based on the severity of the preceding reaction and response to administered treatment for the adverse reaction (see section 4.2).

 Hypersensitivity reactions/anaphylaxis